mucsci-students/2019fa-420-JJARS/README.md

 And you're ready to develop!
 Run `pipenv shell` to activate the virtual environment whenever you begin contributing and `exit` to deactivate the virtual environment whenever you're done.

+You may want to build ScrUML with `pip install -e .` to install the package in editable mode, which will allow for any changes to affect the program without having to reinstall it.

 ### Tests

 Testing is performed with `pytest` using the following test layout: